r4victor/tenthousandmeters/content/blog/python_bts_06.md

 1. The CPython compiler translates Python code to bytecode.
 2. The CPython VM executes the bytecode.

 We've been focusing on the second step for quite a while.
 In part 4 we've looked at the evaluation loop, a place where the bytecode gets executed.
 And in part 5 we've studied how the VM executes the instructions that are used to implement variables.
 What we haven't covered yet is how the VM actually computes something.
 We postponed this question because to answer it, we first need to understand how the most fundamental part of the language works.
-Today we'll study the Python object model.
+Today, we'll study the Python object system.

 ## Motivation